What are masala bonds? Why are its characteristics? Read further to know more.

 - End-use Prescriptions: The proceeds of the borrowing can be used for all purposes except for the following:

-- Real estate activities other than development of integrated township / affordable housing projects
+- Real estate activities other than the development of integrated township / affordable housing projects

 - Investing in the capital market and using the proceeds for equity investment domestically